All articles

 • Photos uploaded to a style flow through to every item created from it.
 Update the style photo and you’ve updated all future items in one place.

 • A style is not a price list.
-The retail price on an inventory item is calculated at item-creation time using your current multipliers — changing the style’s default later doesn’t retroactively reprice existing inventory.
+The retail price on an inventory item is calculated at item-creation time using your current multipliers — changing a variant’s price later doesn’t retroactively reprice existing inventory.